charly1/HackEncodeClub/smart-contract/v_0.3/readme.md

 - `adminChanged(address)`

-called when a new admin is set.
+emited when a new admin is set.
 The address is the address of the new admin.

 - `companyNameChanged(string)`

-called when a new company name is set.
+emited when a new company name is set.
 The string is the company name.

 - `licenseAdded(address)`

-called when a license is created.
+emited when a license is created.
 The address is the new license address

 ## License contract: